home

 Straw Phonation: Semi-Occluded Vocal Tract for Resonance

-Straw phonation increases back pressure to increase harmonic richness with less effort.
-Learn the science of SOVT vocal exercises.
+Straw phonation increases back pressure to boost harmonic density with less effort.
+SOVT exercises give you more resonance per unit of air.

 Why Straw Singing Stabilizes Unsteady Vocal Tone